Raymond Burr: Biographical contradictions

 At various times in his career, Burr and his managers and publicists offered spurious or unverifiable biographical details to the press and public.
-Burr's obituary in The New York Times states that he entered the US Navy in 1944, after The Duke in Darkness, and left in 1946, weighing almost 350 lbs.
-Although Burr may have served in the Coast Guard, reports of his service in the US Navy are false, as apparently are his statements that he sustained battle injuries at Okinawa.
+Burr's obituary in The New York Times states that he entered the U.S. Navy in 1944, after The Duke in Darkness, and left in 1946, weighing almost 350 lbs.
+Although Burr may have served in the Coast Guard, reports of his service in the U.S. Navy are false, as apparently are his statements that he sustained battle injuries at Okinawa.

 Other false biographical details include years of college education at a variety of institutions, being widowed twice, a son who died young, world travel, and success in high school athletics.
 Most of these claims were apparently accepted as fact by the press during Burr's lifetime, up until his death and by his first biographer, Ona Hill.

 Burr reportedly was married at the beginning of World War II to an actress named Annette Sutherland—killed, Burr said, in the same 1943 plane crash that claimed the life of actor Leslie Howard.
 However, multiple sources have reported that no one by that name appears on any of the published passenger manifests from the flight.
 A son supposedly born during this marriage, Michael Evan, was said to have died of leukemia in 1953 at the age of ten.
 Another marriage purportedly took place in the early 1950s to a Laura Andrina Morgan—who died of cancer, Burr said, in 1955.
 Yet no evidence exists of either marriage, nor of a son's birth, other than Burr's own claims.
 As late as 1991, Burr stood by the account of this son's life and death.
 He told Parade that when he realized Michael was dying, he took him on a one-year tour of the United States.
 "Before my boy left, before his time was gone," he said, "I wanted him to see the beauty of his country and its people."
 After Burr's death, his publicist confirmed that Burr worked steadily in Hollywood throughout 1952, the year that he was supposedly touring the country with his son.